kiking0501/kiking0501.github.io/README.md

 ## Changes

+### 2021-Feb

+- Created links in the homepage for my Wordle-Solver and the master studies' resources site MathDowsers@ARQMath.

+- Created a simple tracker of my daily progress.

 ### 2018-Dec

 - Created a Gallery page for a mobile game SINoAlice since I truly enjoy its graphics!

   *2020-Update:* Enriched the character collection and polished the page.

 ### 2018-Aug